The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

 In this section, we review some key properties of extremal black holes in the context of four-dimensional theories of gravity coupled to matter.
-In one glance, we show that the near-horizon regions of extremal black holes are isolated geometries, isolated thermodynamical systems and, more generally, isolated dynamical systems.
 We first contrast how to decouple from the asymptotic region the near-horizon region of static and rotating black holes.
 We then derive the thermodynamic properties of black holes at extremality.
-We finally discuss uniqueness of near-horizon geometries and their lack of local bulk dynamics.
+We then discuss near-horizon geometries close to extremality and emphasize their lack of local bulk dynamics.